ZiqiaoPeng/SyncTalk/README.md

     python convert_BFM.py
   ```
 - Put your video under `data/<ID>/<ID>.mp4`, and then run the following command to process the video.

+  **[Note]** The video must be 25FPS, with all frames containing the talking person.
+The resolution should be about 512x512, and duration about 4-5 min.
   ```bash
   python data_utils/process.py data/<ID>/<ID>.mp4 --asr ave
   ```